 To apply you need to have an income of at least £20,000 and have a clear credit history.
 Also, to be eligible for the Welcome Bonus of 20,000 points, you must not have held any other American Express Charge Card in the last six months.

 This seems like a great deal but make sure you don’t get caught out.
-While Amex is currently waiving the £125 annual membership fee, this is only for one year.
+While Amex is currently waiving the £125 annual membership fee on the Preferred Rewards Gold Card, this is only for one year.
 If you keep the card after this period the fee will be charged.

 You should also note that as this is a charge card, not a credit card, you are required to pay off your balance in full each month.
 So although there is no spending limit and no interest charges, you need to make sure you can afford what you buy every month.

 If you have a lot of money to burn on a monthly basis, this card can be hugely rewarding.
 100,000 points can get you a five-night stay at a Starwood hotel resort.
 But what about those who are on a tight budget?

 The great thing is you don’t need to alter your spending habits or be super-rich to benefit.
 Just putting the food shop and your travel costs on the card could reap great rewards.